 In the old days – just years ago actually - it was considered too difficult and expensive to produce robots capable of performing simple, repetitive tasks such as flipping hamburgers or cleaning floors, but these days matters have changed dramatically.
 Collaborative robots are now available that can easily and effectively work with people in the workplace.
 Leading the way in this field, Rethink Robotics has produced “Baxter,” a robot with what the company calls common sense.

 Such robots are available for about $22,000 and can be programmed to perform simple industrial tasks.
-In order to train them you simply need to do a “watch me do this” routine and Baxter will soon learn it.
+In order to train them, you simply do a “watch me do this” routine and they will soon learn it.
 A robot of this type could work for about $4 per hour.

 What is a general practitioner?

 A general practitioner (GP) or primary care physician is a medical doctor who provides basic medical care to individuals and gives health information and advice to the general public.
 In the old days, they were called family doctors and did a little of everything, including deliver babies, but no longer.
 These days, GPs are the first doctors you see when you enter a clinic or doctor’s office.
 At that level, they may simply provide advice and/or prescribe drugs or treatments for people’s medical conditions.
 Otherwise, they can only send patients to specialists for further treatment.